How to Lay Pavers for Walkway – DIY Patio and Garden Walkway

 - sand joint and sealer

-However, this type of walkway would lose its evenness and have a weed growing with the paver in a short period.
+However, this type of walkway would lose its evenness and have a weed growing with the paver quickly.

 Using a singles base

-You can make it better by installing a base below the pavers; this enhances the walk’s stability and makes it last a bit longer compared to the first process.
+You can make it better by installing a base below the pavers; this enhances the walk’s stability and lasts a bit longer than the first process.
 The steps for this process include

 - Measuring and marking the area to use